BadLamb/OpenPogoMap-Proxy/README.md

 # OpenPogoMap-Proxy

-This is the proxy server that routes the OpenPokeMap requests to third party servers
+This is the proxy server that routes the OpenPogoMap requests to third party servers

 ## How to run it
 Set your go path and run the following commands